On completeness and parametricity in the realizability semantics of System F: Introduction

-\paragraph{Structure of the paper} The paper can be ideally divided in two parts: the first part (sections \ref{sec2}, \ref{sec3}, \ref{sec4}) deals with realizability semantics and completeness, while the second part (sections \ref{sec5}, \ref{sec6}) deals with the parametricity and dinaturality within realizability semantics.
-In section \ref{sec2}, after recalling System $F$ and the simply typed $\lambda$-calculus (subsection \ref{sec21}), we define some families of types to discuss positive second order types and we prove some results which relate them at the level of typability (subsection \ref{sec22}).
-In section \ref{sec3} we define the realizability semantics generated by a closure operator and the $\Gamma^{\infty}$-method.
-Then we recall the semantics $S_{\beta}, S_{\beta\eta},S_{\beta sat}$ (subsection \ref{sec32}), as well. as Girard's reducibility candidates and its variants $\C{CR}',\C{CR}''$ (subsection \ref{sec33}).
-Finally, we discuss some properties of closure operators, (subsection \ref{sec33}), which are used in the completeness and parametricity theorems.
-In section \ref{sec4} we prove our completeness results for $\forall^{+}/\forall^{+}_{2}$ types (theorem \ref{forallcr}), based on the $\Gamma^{\infty}$-method, which generalize known results for $S_{\beta},S_{\beta\eta}$ and $S_{\beta sat}$.
-In section \ref{sec5} we formalize Reynolds' parametricity in terms of $S$-closed binary relations over a semantics stable by union $S$ (subsection \ref{sec51}).
-Then we prove the parametricity theorem \ref{param1} (subsection \ref{sec52}).
-In section \ref{sec6} we introduce a syntactic approach to dinaturality (subsection \ref{sec61}).
-Then we prove that $S$-parametric closed terms are syntactically dinatural (subsection \ref{sec62}) and we discuss the applications of this result (subsection \ref{sec63}).
-Finally, in section \ref{sec7} we put all results together to show the equivalence of realizability, parametricity, dinaturality and typability for positive second order types (theorem \ref{general}) and we suggest some open problems and further directions.
+The paper can be ideally divided in two parts: the first part (sections \ref{sec2}, \ref{sec3}) recalls some syntactic properties of System $\FF$ and introduces our general approach to realizability semantics by means of closure operators; the second part (sections \ref{sec4}, \ref{sec5}, \ref{sec6}) relates realizability with completeness, logical relations and dinaturality.
+In Section \ref{sec2}, after recalling System $\FF$ and the simply typed $\lambda$-calculus (Subsection \ref{sec21}), we introduce positive types and prove some syntactic results which relate them with simple types (Subsection \ref{sec22}).
+In Section \ref{sec3} we introduce the realizability semantics generated by a closure operator and we show how some well-known semantics which fit into our framework.
+In Section \ref{sec4} we discuss completeness for positive types (Corollary \ref{forallcr3}).
+In Section \ref{sec5} we formalize $\Cl$-closed logical relations (Subsection \ref{sec51}) and we prove the $\Cl$-invariance theorem (Theorem \ref{param1}) (Subsection \ref{sec52}).
+Then we shortly discuss the problems to extend our approach to Reynolds' parametricity (Subsection \ref{secRey}).
+In Section \ref{sec6} we introduce syntactic dinaturality (Subsection \ref{sec61}), we prove that $\Cl$-invariant closed terms are syntactically dinatural (Subsection \ref{sec62}), and we discuss applications of this result (Subsection \ref{sec63}).
+In the concluding section (Section \ref{sec7}), we put all results together to state the equivalence of realizability, $\Cl$-invariance, dinaturality and typability for positive types (Theorem \ref{general}) and we suggest some open problems and further directions.

+To enhance readability, we enclose an index of defined terms at the end of the paper.